 Gentle Healing of Mind and Body – Nurturing the Soul

-Medicine is defined as the ‘art of healing’.
 ‘Biodynamic Medicine’ is defined as the art of healing in accordance with biodynamic principles.
-With the emerging evidence basis for well established biodynamic practices, IOBM is engaged in the development and application of these methods and new protocols to grow the field of Biodynamic Medicine.
+Based upon the emerging evidence base for long established biodynamic practices, IOBM is committed to the wider application of these methods and to the development of new protocols to grow the field of Biodynamic Medicine.

 Good Practice and Research